gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 The finite and the infinite.

 Faust embodies this:
-the two souls in his breast —
+the two souls in his breast,
-the earthly and the transcendent — are not to be resolved but to be held in tension.
+the earthly and the transcendent, are not to be resolved but to be held in tension.

-The resolution of the tension into one pole is death — either physical or spiritual.
+The resolution of the tension into one pole is death, either physical or spiritual.

-The life of the tension — the striving — is Faust's vitality.
+The life of the tension, the striving, is Faust's vitality.

 **The Steigerung (intensification):**

-Goethe believed in **Steigerung** — the progressive intensification of natural and spiritual phenomena.
+Goethe believed in **Steigerung,** the progressive intensification of natural and spiritual phenomena.

 Life does not simply repeat.
-It spirals upward —
+It spirals upward,
 returning to similar configurations but at higher levels of complexity.

-Faust's trajectory is Steigerung: each cycle of desire, achievement, failure leaves him at a higher level — more capable of the next striving, more capable of the deeper error, more capable of the greater vision.
+Faust's trajectory is Steigerung: each cycle of desire, achievement, failure leaves him at a higher level, more capable of the next striving, more capable of the deeper error, more capable of the greater vision.

-The final vision — the free people on the reclaimed land — is only possible after everything that preceded it.
+The final vision, the free people on the reclaimed land, is only possible after everything that preceded it.